subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 > The assistant instructor cannot evaluate any skill required for certification either above or below the surface of the water whether in the pool/confined water or during the open water dives.

+How an assistant handles a problem either above or below water will largely depend on whether or not the OWSDI is present.
+Prior to the dive, the assistant and the OWSDI should discuss how to handle the various situations that could occur.
+Just as it is for the divers, it is very important for the assistant and the instructor to establish a clear set of hand signals.
+These hand signals should include an emergency signal that would indicate the divers need to surface or that the OWSDI will be surfacing with a diver and the assistant should bring all the other divers to the surface in a controlled manner.

+Using assistants during courses is also a great way to train them.
+An assistant under the watchful eye of an OWSDI can learn a lot and be exposed to students in "real world" situations.
+An assistant that has worked with various instructors learns different styles of teaching and different problem solving methods.
+This will smooth their transition into higher levels of professional training.

+The more an assistant and OWSDI work together the more they will know what to expect of each other should a situation arise.
+A good assistant is invaluable to an instructor.

+> While it is difficult to establish a procedure to handle every situation that may occur, it is recommended that each facility try to establish a standard procedure for the most common scenarios.
+For this reason, it is highly recommended that facilities conduct an annual dive professional training session prior to the diving season.

+### Summary: Chapters 11, 12, 13, and 14

+This section covered everything from the basics of learning, and the phases of teaching to lesson preparation and course planning.
+Various methods of communication and the potential pitfalls to be aware of when delivering a presentation were discussed.
+Armed with this and the remainder of the information that was covered in the chapter, the SDI OWSDI should be able to successfully create and deliver a well-rounded presentation.
+In fact, after reading this chapter, one could say that the goal is to increase the "intensity" by applying what has been learned from this chapter in a practical, hands-on setting, thus increasing learning retention.